cloudfoundry/bosh-bootloader/README.md

 1. You must first delete any deployments on BOSH. e.g. `bosh -d cf delete-deployment`

-1. `bbl down` with your IaaS user/account information.
+1. `bbl destroy` with your IaaS user/account information.

 ### Automating the automation tool